Castlereagh, New South Wales: Transport

 Castlereagh Road is one of the important transport links in Sydney connecting the Hawkesbury and Penrith regions.

 Schools

 The area has historic public school buildings, the Upper Castlereagh Public School and residence.
 Situated on Castlereagh Road, superseding a Wesleyan schoolhouse on the opposite side of the road, this was designed by G. A. Mansfield and constructed by James Evans, 1878-1879.

 There is also a K-12 parent-controlled Christian school, The Lakes Christian College.
 There is also a K-6 Principal controlled Primary school, Lower Castlereagh Public School, now known as Castlereagh Public School.

+Sport

+Nepean Speedway (38°38′45″S 150°41′15″E) is a motorcycle speedway venue approximately 3 kilometres north of the suburb, off Rickards Road.
+The venue, which has a 390m track has hosted important motorcycle speedway events, including qualifying rounds of the Speedway World Championship (starting in 1992) and the final of the New South Wales Individual Speedway Championship on two occasions.